jaysixco/creating-dns-record/README.md

 <strong> Ping the mainframe to see if it works </strong><br>
 1. Log in to Client-1 <br>
-2. 1) Type "cmd" in Start search bar (1).
+2. Type "cmd" in Start search bar (1).
 Click "Command Prompt System" (2) or "Open"(3) <br>
 <img width="588" alt="cmd login" src="https://github.com/jaysixco/monitoring-traffic-rd/assets/160427311/1e67d49c-b11b-4949-aab0-1db1fb3097f6"> <br>
 3. Then ping "mainframe".
-If it works, you should the word "Reply" repeatedly, like this: //insert screenshot below, red rectangle box around word(s) "Reply" <br>
+If it works, you should the word "Reply" repeatedly, like this: <br>
 <img width="674" alt="#1" src="https://github.com/jaysixco/creating-dns-record/assets/160427311/2c14f1e5-807c-48e1-9082-287933852584">